merely-useful/py-rse/chapters/chapter-abstracts.md

 usability and reproducibility can be improved by reading configuration options from files in addition to using command-line options.
-We may want to use up to four layers of configuration: a system-wide configuration file for general settings;
+Up to four layers of configuration may be used: a system-wide configuration file for general settings;
 a user-specific configuration file for personal preferences;
 a job-specific file with settings for a particular run;